Getting help for a blocked milk duct, mastitis and breast abscess

 Place a cold pack or ice-pack wrapped in cloth on your breast to relieve pain and reduce inflammation.

-If you can’t clear the blockage within 24 hours or you start to feel unwell (as if you’re coming down with the flu), see your GP – you might have mastitis.
+If you still have localised breast inflammation after 24 hours or you start to feel unwell (as if you’re coming down with the flu), see your GP.
+You might have mastitis.

 Mastitis

-Mastitis is an inflammation of the breast.
-Mastitis can be caused by a blocked milk duct that hasn’t been cleared.
+Mastitis is generalised inflammation of the breast.
+It can be caused by localised breast inflammation that isn’t treated quickly.

 You might have mastitis if your breast is inflamed, hot, sore, swollen or discoloured.
 On light skin, the discolouration might be pink or red or have shiny, silvery streaks.
 It might be harder to see discolouration on darker skin, but your breast will feel sore and warm.